stephanlphilips/pulse_lib/Readme.md

-= Me wrinting a minimalistic readme =
+# Me wrinting a minimalistic readme

 This is just a quick and dirty implementation of a pulse library for the keysight modules.
-I was not really in the mood to read in the 2000 + lines of code of the other libraries so I decied to maka a quick one taylored to the keysiht awg's
+I was not really in the mood to read in the 2000 + lines of code of the other libraries so I decied to maka a quick one taylored to the keysight awg's

 The libraries are quite simple, in the sense that that you just start from a pulse lib object